Anycast vs Unicast vs Multicast: Traffic Routing Explained

 Anycast allows multiple servers to share the same IP address.
 Routing protocols direct traffic to the closest or best available instance.

 This model is widely used to improve performance, reduce latency, and increase resilience.
+Its effectiveness depends heavily on global routing, as explained in what BGP is and how it works.

 6. Where Anycast Is Used